stijn-dejongh/lovecraft_public_domain/raw_converts/hmb.md

 adjacent cliff-perched Inn whose imposing towers proclaimed its allegiance to wealth and grandeur.

-  Well within viewing distance was another set of spectators, the loungers on the Inn&rsquo;s high-ceiled and lantern-lighted veranda, who appeared to be enjoying the dance music from the sumptuous ballroom inside.
+  Well within viewing distance was another set of spectators, the loungers on the Inn's high-ceiled and lantern-lighted veranda, who appeared to be enjoying the dance music from the sumptuous ballroom inside.
 These spectators, who included Capt.
 Orne and his group of scientific confreres, joined the beach group before the horror progressed far; as did many more from the Inn.
 Certainly there was no lack of witnesses, confused though their stories be with fear and doubt of what they saw.

-  There is no exact record of the time the thing began, although a majority say that the fairly round moon was &ldquo;about a foot&rdquo; above the low-lying vapors of the horizon.
+  There is no exact record of the time the thing began, although a majority say that the fairly round moon was  "about a foot " above the low-lying vapors of the horizon.
-They mention the moon because what they saw seemed subtly connected with it&mdash;a sort of stealthy, deliberate, menacing ripple which rolled in from the far skyline along the shimmering lane of reflected moonbeams, yet which seemed to subside before it reached the shore.
+They mention the moon because what they saw seemed subtly connected with it--a sort of stealthy, deliberate, menacing ripple which rolled in from the far skyline along the shimmering lane of reflected moonbeams, yet which seemed to subside before it reached the shore.